kavehbc/win-print-management/README.md

 This is a RESTful API developed by `FastAPI` to provide remote control over the printers and their jobs.

-> In order to monitor and control the printer's job, make sure to check `Keep printed documents` under the `Advanced` tab of the printer's settings.
+> In order to monitor and control the printer's job, make sure to enable `Keep printed documents` under the `Advanced` tab of the printer's settings.

 ## Execution
 We firstly need to create a `conda` environment